 Star Wars: Rise of the Resistance is actually the most popular Individual Lightning Lane in all of Walt Disney World, routinely booking up before the park even opens.
-In general, we’re not fans of paying extra for ILLs…with the notable exception of Star Wars: Rise of the Resistance.
+In general, we’re not fans of paying extra for ILLs…with the exception of Star Wars: Rise of the Resistance.
 That’s true even after the latest price increase–Star Wars: Rise of the Resistance can cost as much as $25 as of 2023.
 Our Individual Lightning Lane Info & Tips post covers the why of that and what to do to reserve this ride via ILL.

 Continuing before Disney’s Hollywood Studios officially opens for the day, there’s the option of Early Theme Park Entry, which replaced morning Extra Magic Hours.
 Officially, Early Entry is offered at all 4 theme parks every single day and offers 30-minute access to guests staying in on-site hotels at Walt Disney World.
 (See our Guide to Early Entry at Walt Disney World for more info & strategy.)